GRI Compliance / Economic

 Omissions: this information is not presented by country.

 Financial implications and other risks and opportunities due to climate change

 We are taking steps to better understand the direct and indirect impacts of climate change on our business, so that we can develop plans to ensure that our business activities remain robust and are affected by climate change as minimally as possible.
 We recognise the importance of considering climate-related risks and opportunities in business decisions and strategic planning.
-For the year ending 31 March 2022 we will be adopting the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) to enable us to identify and address physical and transitional risks and quantify the impact of climate change on the Group.
+For the year ending 31 March 2022 we have adopted the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) to enable us to identify and address physical and transitional risks and quantify the impact of climate change on the Group.